pkgcore/pkgcore/doc/getting-started.rst

 to any preinstall mangling, so a quickpkged binpkg's contents can differ from a binpkg built with ``--buildpkg``.

-Handy backup of existing system:
+To package up all installed packages as binpkgs:
 ``pmaint copy -s vdb -t binpkg '*' --force``

-Alternatively, generating binpkgs only if they don't exist:
+Alternatively, to generate binpkgs only if they don't exist:
 ``pmaint copy -s vdb -t binpkg '*' --force --ignore-existing``

 .. _pquery-usage: pquery-usage.rst